TykTechnologies/tyk-docs-hugo/tyk-docs/content/frequently-asked-questions/check-current-gateway-version.md

 If you need this in a machine readable format, a `--json` flag is available.

-For older versions of gateway, you can run `tyk --version` to print the release version for your tyk binary.
+For older versions of Gateway, you can run `tyk --version` to print the release version for your tyk binary.

 The binary is installed in `/opt/tyk-gateway/tyk` by default.
 If your